Source: Marvin Henkel Jr. of Marvin’s Guide Service

 The Columbia River offers the biggest all-around sturgeon opportunity in Oregon and Washington, and some of the best sturgeon fishing anywhere on the West Coast.

-If you are looking for a sturgeon to eat, plan to fish during one of the windows of opportunity allowed above Bonneville Dam, where fisheries in several reservoirs operate on quota systems.
+If you are looking for a sturgeon to eat, an option is to plan to fish during one of the windows of opportunity allowed above Bonneville Dam, where fisheries in several reservoirs operate on quota systems.

 Here are some of Henkel’s favorite sturgeon-fishing spots on the Columbia River, working from the mouth inland: